You know you can trust your therapist, but that doesn’t mean it’s easy to talk to them.

 Take some time before your appointment to write down topics you want to discuss or questions you’ve been struggling with.
 Be honest about your experiences.
 Remember, you don’t have to talk the entire time.
 Your therapist wants to help you, and they’ll lead the conversation.

 Do you need some help working through hard times in your life?
 Take a look at how trauma therapy can help you.
+Explore our 100% online services from the comfort of your home wherever you are in the world and work with our board certified USA based therapists.

 The Relationship Map